Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: An Approach

 Considering the factorization $L R$, where $L \in \R^{m \times r}$ and $R\in \R^{r \times n}$ obtained above \eqref{eq:NONCREF}, given an incoming $x \in \R^n$, the maximum likelihood estimate $\hat c \in \R^r$ of $c$ in \eqref{assumption1} is precisely the point minimizing $|x|_\infty$:

 whenever $\hat c \le \Delta$.
 We refer to Section 7.1.1 of \cite{Boyd2004} for a discussion.
 In a linear program corresponding to \eqref{implicitLP}, we consider a subset of coordinates of $\R^n$ and prove a bound on the one-sided error when using the subset.
-This is the first use of a point-to-subspace query in $\ell^\infty$ in event detection.
+This is the first use of a point-to-subspace query considering the supremum norm ($\ell^\infty$) in event detection.